LLNL/sundials/doc/shared/RecentChanges.rst

 only valid for Volta GPUs while the automatically selected value will vary across compilers and compiler versions.
 As such, users are encouraged to override this value with the architecture for their system.

-Added a time-stepping module to ARKODE for low storage Runge--Kutta methods, :ref:`LSRKStep <ARKODE.Usage.LSRKStep>`.
-This currently supports five explicit low-storage
-methods: the second-order Runge--Kutta--Chebyshev and Runge--Kutta--Legendre methods, and the second- through fourth-order optimal strong stability preserving Runge--Kutta methods.
-All methods include embeddings for temporal adaptivity.

 The Trilinos Tpetra NVector interface has been updated to utilize CMake imported targets added in Trilinos 14 to improve support for different Kokkos